 Hey, that giant tidal wave was so 1970s.
 Why not a new “The Poseidon Adventure,” where the ship is upended by terrorists that infiltrate the kitchen staff?
-Bottom line is that once the boat <I>finally</I> flips, there are plenty of big stunts and action here -- this remake’s one saving grace, since all the character-driven revisions only water down the product.
+OK, so one man’s current-events-oriented rethinking to include a weird disaster-movie-meets-“Navy SEALs” mesh is another’s unnecessary exploitation.
+Bottom line is that once the boat finally flips, there are plenty of big stunts and action here — this remake’s one saving grace, since all the character-driven revisions only water down the product.

 In another bit of updating, at the core of this “Adventure” is a dysfunctional nuclear family, the Clarkes.
 Dad (Steve Guttenberg) and mom (Alexa Hamilton) have brought their kids (Amber Sainsbury, Rory Copus) on a cruise, but not only is their marriage on the rocks, dad starts a brazen affair with the ship’s masseuse (Nathalie Boltt).

 Interrupting this installment of “Maury,” for better or worse, is homeland security officer Mike Rogo (Adam Baldwin, who shares a name with Ernest Borgnine’s original role but little else).
 Rogo is on the cruise because of a terror threat to strike at sea, and damned if an explosion a little over an hour in doesn’t temporarily halt the family strife, as survivors scramble to reach the ship’s bottom, which is really the top.